 The Foolish bottom line

-If you're intrigued by these ideas, I encourage you to take a look at the Motley Fool Inside Value service, where advisor Philip Durell seeks to unlock the value within stocks that the masses have tossed aside.
+Because of this, I encourage you to take a look at the Motley Fool Inside Value service, where advisor Philip Durell seeks to unlock the value within stocks that the masses have tossed aside.
 The strategy works, it's yours to examine free for 30 days, and it's one of the surest paths to a market-beating portfolio.
 Click here to see for yourself.